Geometric pressure for multimodal maps of the interval

-Notice that since $f(c_2)$ belongs to the interior of $I^+$ the set $K$ is not maximal invariant in $U$ being a neighbourhood of $I^+$ in $\R$ whatever small $U$ we take. \end{exem} \begin{exem} Multimodal maps $f$ considered in the previous example, restricted to $J^+(f)$ still need not be topologically transitive.
-Then, instead, examples of generalized multimodal pairs in $\sA_+$ are provided by $(f,K)$, where $K$ is an arbitrary maximal topologically transitive set in $\Omega_n$'s in the spectral decomposition of the set of nonwandering points for $f$, as in \cite[Theorem III.4.2, item 4.]{dMvS}, so-called {\it basic set}, for which $h_{\ttop}(f|_K)>0$).
+Notice that since $f(c_2)$ belongs to the interior of $I^+$ the set $K$ is not maximal invariant in $U$ being a neighbourhood of $I^+$ in $\R$ whatever small $U$ we take. \end{exem}

+\begin{exem} Multimodal maps $f$ considered in the previous example, restricted to $J^+(f)$ still need not be topologically transitive.
+Then, instead, examples of generalized multimodal pairs in $\sA_+$ are provided by $(f,K)$, where $K$ is an arbitrary maximal topologically transitive set in $\Omega_n$'s in the spectral decomposition of the set of non-wandering points for $f$, as in \cite[Theorem III.4.2, item 4.]{dMvS}, so-called {\it basic set}, for which $h_{\ttop}(f|_K)>0$.
 It is easy to verify that basic sets are weakly isolated. \end{exem}

-In a non-smooth multimodal case there can exist a wandering interval namely an open interval $T$ such that all intervals $T,f(T), f^2(T),...$ are pairwise disjoint and not in $B(f)$.
+\begin{rema} In regularity lower than $C^2$ there can exist a wandering interval, namely an open interval $T$ such that all intervals $T,f(T), f^2(T),...$ are pairwise disjoint and not in $B(f)$.
 In the $C^2$ multimodal case wandering intervals cannot exist, see \cite[Ch.IV, theorem A]{dMvS}.
-We shall use this fact many times in this paper.
+We shall use this fact many times in this paper. \end{rema}

-\begin{defi} Following \cite{dMvS} we say that for $\epsilon>0$ and an interval $I\subset \R$, an interval $I'\supset I$ is an $\epsilon$-scaled neighbourhood of $I$ if $I'\setminus I$ has two components, call them left and right, $L$ and $R$, such that $|L|/|I|, |R|/|I| = \epsilon$.
+\begin{defi} Following \cite{dMvS} we say that for $\varepsilon>0$ and an interval $I\subset \R$, an interval $I'\supset I$ is an $\e$-scaled neighbourhood of $I$ if $I'\setminus I$ has two components, call them left and right, $L$ and $R$, such that $|L|/|I|, |R|/|I| = \e$.